cyclone-scheme/homebrew-cyclone/README.md

 ## How do I install these formulae?

 * `brew tap cyclone-scheme/cyclone`
-* `brew install cyclone-scheme/cyclone/cyclone`
+* `brew install cyclone-scheme/cyclone/cyclone-bootstrap`

-That will install the `cyclone-bootstrap` formula, bootstrap the `cyclone` compiler, and then install the full `cyclone` compiler via the `cyclone` formula.
+That will install the full `cyclone` compiler via the `cyclone-bootstrap` formula.

 ## More Documentation, Troubleshooting, Contributing, Security, Community, Donations, License and Sponsors